Krabi – Documentation

 If for any reason the subscribe form does not work, or there is an error message, the following tips might help:

-First, make sure you run the latest version of Ghost.
+1. First, ensure you run the latest version of Ghost.

-Enter the URL that is used to access your publication.
-If using a subpath, enter the full path, https://example.com/blog/
+Enter the URL you use to access your publication.
+If using a subpath, enter the full path, https://example.com/blog/.
+If using SSL, always enter the URL with https://..

-If you still have an issue and using Ghost Pro, please reach out to the Ghost team.
-If you are using any self-hosting provider, please reach out to them for help.
+If you still have an issue using Ghost Pro, please get in touch with the Ghost team.
+If you use any self-hosting provider, please get in touch with them for help.

 There is nothing to do from the theme side.
 Also, you can try the original theme demo to double-check that everything is working fine.